NIH Sponsored Lipid Sciences Training Program

 The Integrative Lipid Sciences, Inflammation, and Chronic Diseases Training Program (hereafter referred to as "Training Program") is designed to provide research training for pre-doctoral students in the broad and expanding discipline of lipid sciences, with a particular emphasis on the relationships among lipid metabolism, inflammation, and chronic diseases.

-The Training Program has 12 mentors who have primary academic appointments in five departments and will draw trainees from four different graduate programs of the Graduate School of Arts and Sciences at Wake Forest University.
+The Training Program has 11 mentors who have primary academic appointments in four departments and will draw trainees from five different graduate programs of the Graduate School of Arts and Sciences at Wake Forest University.

 The Training Program is administered by a director (Dr. John Parks) and an associate director (Dr. Gregory Shelness).